Create Your First Event

 Check out our related article for more information 👉 How Do I Customize my Registration Form?

-In this section, we give you the options to customize your registration page, email and webinar room with your branding.
+In this section, we give you the options to customize your Registration page, email and Event room with your branding.
 Here are the few things that you can customize:

 - The cover image (will be converted to black and white and have the secondary color as a layer on it) (Optimal size is 1600x600px)